deargle/deargle.github.io/_security_assignments/lab_physical_security_scavenger_hunt.md

 # Item 1: Obtain the Password Hashes from an Unattended Public Computer

-<div class='alert alert-warning'><strong>Note:</strong> This Item uses Cain, which can be downloaded from <a href='http://www.oxid.it/downloads/ca_setup.exe'>www.oxid.it</a>.
+<div class='alert alert-warning'><strong>Note:</strong> This Item uses Cain, which is installed on the lab VM.
+It can be downloaded from <a href='http://www.oxid.it/downloads/ca_setup.exe'>www.oxid.it</a>.
 However, this file will set off all sorts of virus detection alarms and warnings, both in the browser and on your computer.
 Cain is <em>not</em> a virus, and www.oxid.it is the official site to obtain the file from.
 But you can use Cain to do *virusy* things, so it gets flagged.</div>

 <div markdown='1' style='width:30%'>
 <img src="../images/lab_5_1.jpg" width='100%' alt="lab 5 1">